Nabras-Mughal/Testing/README.md

 # Testing

-This is my 1st Repository (Udated)..
+This is my 1st Repository (Updated)..

 ## This is Sub Heading